taddy569/test-redux-toolkit/README.md

 - Round 2: redux toolkit with no typescript
 - Round 3: adding typescript

+**Questions**

-How many times will be used for round 1, finish when ???
+- How many times will be used for round 1, finish when ???
+- New project or change this, should use webpack + babel + manual typescript, react, instead of "create-react-app" template